Skip advert

 Diesel exhaust smoke

-In July 2025, the new Euro 7 emissions standards for cars will come into force.
-Euro 7 is a collection of regulations that set a maximum standard for emissions from new cars and vehicles sold in Europe (and the UK).
+The new Euro 7 emissions standards for cars are set to come into force in late 2026, after being delayed beyond their original July 2025 launch.
+Euro 7 is a collection of regulations that set a maximum standard for emissions from new cars and vehicles sold in Europe and the UK.
 Once the regulations are in force, new cars will not be approved for sale if they generate more pollutants than Euro 7 allows.

 The overarching aim of the Euro emissions standards is to increasingly limit air pollution from vehicles that can lead to poor air quality and global warming effects.
 They come in addition to the UK government’s ban on the sale of new petrol and diesel cars by 2030

-The UK may have left the EU but the UK government has committed to continue using the vehicle emissions standard framework that started with Euro 1 in 1992 and saw Euro 6 introduced in 2014, so new cars sold in the UK will have to be Euro 7 compliant, with a few exceptions.
+While the UK is no longer a member of the European Union, the Government has committed to continue using the vehicle emissions standard framework that started with Euro 1 in 1992 and saw Euro 6 introduced in 2014, so new cars sold in the UK will have to be Euro 7 compliant, with a few exceptions.

 Why do the Euro 7 standards matter to you?